Datu Sinsuat Balabaran: Early life

 Little is known about the exact details of Datu Sinsuat’s early life.
-He was born in 1864 and his father was Datu Balabaran, a member of a Cotabato family in the Sultanate of Maguindanao whose members included his uncle, Datu Ayunan, who bestowed upon Datu Balabaran the title of gobernadorcillo del delta (petty governor of the delta) [referring to the Rio Grande de Mindanao], which was in turn conferred on Ayunan by the Spanish for supporting them.
+He was born in 1864 and his father was Datu Balabaran, a member of a Cotabato family in the Sultanate of Maguindanao whose members included his uncle, Datu Ayunan, who bestowed upon Datu Balabaran the title of gobernadorcillo del delta (petty governor of the delta) [referring to the Rio Grande de Mindanao, which was in turn conferred on Ayunan by the Spanish for supporting them.

 Sinsuat's official biography states that as a boy he was adopted by the prominent Maguindanaon leader Datu Piang and that as a young man he served as a delegate of the Spanish Military Governor.
-During the American occupation, he was appointed municipal district president of his native Dinaig in 1916.
+During the American occupation, he was appointed municipal district president of Dinaig in 1916.
 From 1923 to 1931 he served as special adviser to the Governor of Cotabato.
 During this time, he was able to improve his political and social standing through close cooperation with colonial authorities, strategically matching his heirs with other prominent families, amassing agricultural estates and earnings from traditional sources of revenues for datus.